-A total of shares of our common stock will be available for sale under our ESPP.
+A total of 10,700,000 shares of our Class A common stock will be available for sale under our ESPP.
 The number of shares of our common stock that will be available for sale under our ESPP also includes an annual increase on the first day of each fiscal year following the fiscal year in which the first offering period under the ESPP commences, equal to the least of:

-- shares: - % of the outstanding shares of our common stock as of the last day of the immediately preceding fiscal year; or - such other amount as the administrator may determine.
+- 5,400,000 shares of our Class A common stock; - 1% of the outstanding shares of all series of our common stock as of the last day of the immediately preceding fiscal year; or - such other amount as the administrator may determine.